Youtuber and ex-Japan lawmaker GaaSyy indicted for alleged online threats

-YouTuber and ex-lawmaker GaaSyy was indicted Friday for allegedly making online threats against a popular actor and others, prosecutors said.
+Former Japanese lawmaker and YouTuber GaaSyy was served with a fresh arrest warrant Saturday for alleged online intimidation of individuals who filed criminal complaints against him, including a celebrity.

-The 51-year-old, whose real name is Yoshikazu Higashitani, is suspected of threatening to defame actor Go Ayano, 41, and two others in his YouTube videos between February and August last year and interfering with the business of one of them.
+The 51-year-old, whose real name is Yoshikazu Higashitani, is suspected of intimidating Go Ayano, 41, and jewelry designer Kimio Fukutani, 47, on Instagram and the Twitcasting livestreaming service in February, police said.

-GaaSyy garnered a large following after posting videos about celebrity scandals on his channel.
-He was stripped of his status as a lawmaker in March by the House of Councillors for not attending a single session since being elected last year.
+GaaSyy, who was a House of Councillors lawmaker at the time, allegedly said, "Think how critically damaging it would be for a celebrity to come to a trial," and, "Doing this will make it hard for your wife and children to lead their lives," according to the police.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.